roije/TourOfHeroes/README.md

 ## The Road We’ve Travelled

-Let’s take stock of what we’ve built.

-## The Road We’ve Travelled

 * Master/Details
   * Our Tour of Heroes now displays a list of selectable heroes
   * We added the ability to select a hero and show the hero’s details